 Application and assessment

-Ince & Co typically receives between 500 and 800 direct training contract applications each year, and between 400 and 500 vacation scheme applications.
-There are ten training contracts and ten vacation scheme places on offer.
+Ince & Co typically receives between 300 and 600 direct training contract applications each year, and between 300 and 500 trainee recruitment placement scheme applications.
+There are ten training contracts and ten work placement places on offer.

-Direct training contract applicants invited to interview are first asked to complete several timed exercises: a spelling and grammar test, a drafting exercise, and an in-tray task, wherein they receive a bunch of emails and have to prioritise them.
-The in-tray exercise is then discussed during an interview with a partner and a member of the graduate recruitment team.
-This interview also includes questions around their application, their motivations for pursuing a career at Ince, and if they have completed a vacation scheme with the firm, their experience on their placement.
+Direct training contract applicants who are invited to interview are first asked to complete an in-tray exercise with a partner and a member of the graduate recruitment team, wherein they receive a selection of emails and have to prioritise them.
+Candidates who are successful at this stage are invited back for an assessment day, which involves a client pitch exercise, lunch with current trainees, a drafting exercise and an interview with a partner and a member of the graduate recruitment team.
+This interview includes questions on the candidate's application, their motivations for pursuing a career at Ince and the competencies that the firm looks for.

-There are also a few practice area presentations, a walking tour that takes in landmarks like the Lloyd's building, and lunch, afternoon tea and evening drinks with trainees and graduate recruitment.
+Attendees also attend an induction which includes presentations on each of the firm’s sectors.
+There are also a number of social events to look forward to, including a walking tour of the City, a tour of the Lloyd's building, and lunch, afternoon tea and evening drinks with trainees and graduate recruitment.

 How to wow

 Future trainees here need to be “proactive and with a good sense of initiative,” Eleftheriou says, mentioning the firm's non-departmental set-up.
 It's also important to display “a genuine enthusiasm and a commitment to the type of work that Ince does.
 We encourage trainees to seek out a variety of work across the course of their training so confidence and a proactive approach is key.”

 The firm tends to look for an AAB at A level and a minimum 2:1 degree, though Eleftheriou reveals that “if someone has had a dip during their studies but the other areas of their application are strong, then there's a high chance we would put them through to take the Watson Glaser test.”